This prophecy is in Daniel 9 v 24 to 27.

 26 After the sixty-two weeks the Anointed One will be cut off, and will have nothing.
 The people of the prince who come will destroy the city and the sanctuary.
 Its end will be with a flood, and war will be even to the end.
 Desolations are determined.

 The Anointed One (Christ) will be cut off after the 69 weeks.
-Christ was to be crucified by approx. AD 27.
+Christ was to be crucified by approximately AD 27.